PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
 * **description**: Whether the server should track plugin scoreboards with only
   dummy objectives.
-This is a breaking change, however provides a much more
+This is a breaking change; however, it provides a much more
   sensible default value.
 Enabling this with plugins using many scoreboards will
   incur a performance degradation.